Skip to main content

 Buza

-A slightly fermented millet drink, low in alcohol content, traditionally home-brewed.
-Often consumed during celebrations and special occasions.
+A lightly fermented millet drink, low in alcohol and usually brewed at home.
+It comes out for celebrations and special occasions.

 spiritVarious